wormtable/wormtable/docs/source/tutorial.rst

 Convert a VCF to Wormtable format
 ---------------------------------

-To convert a standard VCF file to WormTable format use the provided utility "vcf2wt".
+To convert a standard VCF file to Wormtable format use the provided utility "vcf2wt".
 Like other utilities provided with Wormtable the description of command line options and arguments can be displayed by adding the "--help" flag after the utility ::